Start9Labs/mempool-startos/docs/instructions.md

 This implementation of Mempool on Embassy enables you to connect to your own Bitcoin Core node.

+## Address Lookups

+To enable address lookups, toggle on the "Enable Electrs Address Lookups" option in the configuration menu.

+You will need electrs to be installed and synced before this feature will work.
+Also, lookups may be slow or time out altogether while the service is still warming up, or if there are too many other things running on your system.

 ## Support

 For additional support, please visit the mempool.space matrix support room.